Mount Palung National Park: Geography

 The park is notable for its diversity of habitat types, ranging from mangrove and freshwater swamp forest, to lowland alluvial (empran bench) forest, to montane forest, and for its diversity of wildlife.
 It is one of only a handful of parks in the world where orangutans can be seen in the wild.

 A research station (Cabang Panti) was established at the western foot of the main Mount Palung mountains in 1985, and is owned and operated by the park management authority.
 Research there has contributed significantly to our understanding of Borneo forest biology.

-Illegal, non-mechanized, 'hand logging' has been a problem in the park, especially from ca. 2000-2003.
+Illegal, non-mechanized, 'hand logging' has been a problem in the park, especially from ca. 2000–2003.
 Initiatives by park authorities and NGOs (increased policing, monitoring by microlight, educational activities) contributed to a reduction of illegal activities, however, illegal logging continues at several hot-spots.
 In 2007, Alam Sehat Lestari (ASRI) clinic was established to provide affordable health care and alternative livelihood training for villagers living around the park.
 This intervention has greatly reduced illegal logging throughout Mount Palung as locals with reliable health care access and more economic opportunities are less likely to rely on income from illegal timber.
 The park was one of the key sites of the EU-funded Illegal Logging Response Center (ILRC, now continued in FLEGT).

 Research

 In 1985 Dr. Mark Leighton, Rhys Bowen, Lisa Curran, Manuel Lerdau, and Todd Truesdale established the Cabang Panti Research Camp deep within the National Park.
 The site encompasses over 2,100 hectares networked by over 25 km of well-marked trails extending throughout all seven forest types including the upper montane forest.

-Following a short period of non-occupation from 2004-2007, Cabang Panti Research Station was rebuilt in 2007 with money provided by two research teams from the United States.
-Projects led by Dr. Andrew Marshall of the University of California at Davis and Dr. Cheryl Knott of Boston University funded the reconstruction.
+Following a short period of non-occupation from 2004 to 2007, Cabang Panti Research Station was rebuilt in 2007 with money provided by two research teams from the United States.
+Projects led by Dr. Andrew Marshall of the University of California, Davis and Dr. Cheryl Knott of Boston University funded the reconstruction.
 The current facilities include a main two-story wooden building complete with six private rooms, three office areas, a kitchen, living area and a mezzanine.
 Three out-buildings include one five-room bunkhouse for local research assistants, and two one-room houses for Principal Investigators.
 These buildings were donated to Mount Palung National Park in 2011.

 Cabang Panti is currently home to a number of researchers including two long-term interests: the Mount Palung Orangutan Project, and the Gibbon and Leaf-Monkey Project.

 In September 2011, all researchers were expelled from Cabang Panti by the local Park Office after an NGO sent a letter to Jakarta detailing encroachment by illegal logging into the research site.
 The park justified the reaction by saying they needed all four buildings to house the rotating 4-6 person teams of forest police.
 After an appeal to Jakarta, researchers were allowed back into the area, however were not granted access to the buildings.